profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">Challenge 2. contd..</span>

-- challenge to manage the orchestration and placement of multiple VNFs on an NFV Infrastructure at large scale, either at the core of at the edge of the network, while dealing with scalability and security issues and additional threats that raise from the fact of using a virtualized environment.
+- Challenge to manage orchestration and placement of multiple VNFs on an NFV Infrastructure at large scale, either at the core of at the edge of the network, while dealing with scalability and security issues and additional threats that raise from the fact of using a virtualized environment.

 ---
 <!-- .slide: data-autoslide="11000" -->

 ### <span style="color: #e49436">Challenge 3</span>

-- Traditional  security  enablers  and  protocols, need  to evolve and  enforced,  manage softwarized   and   virtualized   networks(SDN/NFV) and CPS/IoT systems.
-In addition, these security enablers and  protocols  need  to  be  redesigned  to  cope  with  the  constrained nature of distributed IoT networks, requiring lightweight crypto-protocols and solutions to be enforced in constrained (battery, memory,cpu) devices and networks.
+- Traditional security enablers and  protocols, need to evolve and enforce manage softwarized and virtualized networks (SDN/NFV) and CPS/IoT systems.
+These security enablers and protocols need to be redesigned to cope with  the constrained nature of distributed IoT networks, requiring light weight crypto-protocols and solutions to be enforced in constrained (battery, memory,cpu) devices and networks.

 ---
 <!-- .slide: data-autoslide="11000" -->

 ### <span style="color: #e49436">Challenge 4</span>

 - 5G imports vulnerabilities and threats coming from cloud computing, virtualization and SDN/NFV technologies.
-Thus, it is a research challenge to deal with information transmission management, secure communica-tion  channels,  new  security  interfaces  for  AAA  to  deal  with  Non-Access Spectrum (NAS) signalling, roaming security, and cope withdiverse network-based mobile security threats and attacks.
+- Research challenge to deal with information transmission management, secure communication  channels, new security interfaces  for AAA to deal with Non-Access Spectrum (NAS) signalling, roaming security, and cope with diverse network-based mobile security threats and attacks.

 ---
 <!-- .slide: data-autoslide="11000" -->

 ### <span style="color: #e49436">Challenge 5</span>

 -  New types of attacks not yet identified before that can exploit IoT networks, CPS is a key research challenge.
-- In the cyber physicalworld, the attacker’s goal is to disrupt both the normal operations of theCPS, e.g. sensor readings, safety limits violation, status reports, safetycompliance  violation  etc.  and  communication  flows  among devices.
+- In the cyber physical world, the attacker’s goal is to disrupt the normal operations of CPS, e.g. sensor readings, safety limits violation, status reports, safety compliance violation etc. and communication flows among devices.

 ---
 <!-- .slide: data-autoslide="11000" -->

 ### <span style="color: #e49436">Challenge 6</span>

 - Cybersecurity  handling, especially in Critical systems, Cyber Physical Systems and IoT networks introduces challenges  due  the restrictions  and  constrained nature of devices and networks.
-New tools, for network scanning,  analysis  of  digital  forensics and pen testing as well as innovative algorithms and techniques (e.g.machine learning) are needed to perform security analysis
+New tools, for network scanning, analysis of digital  forensics and pen testing as well as innovative algorithms and techniques (e.g.machine learning) are needed to perform security analysis.

 ---
 <!-- .slide: data-autoslide="11000" -->